What to do if you suspect a scam call

 There's been an unauthorised payment of $300 from your savings account and we need your bank account details so we can help you reverse this transaction.

-But think twice!
-Shouldn't it be your bank that has your bank account details?
+This might sound convincing, but remember your bank already has your details.
 Scammers can be very convincing and we know how easy it is to let your guard down.

-Scam Protect is a free, auto-activated security feature on your Telstra mobile phone service that alerts you to suspicious incoming calls.
+Telstra Scam Protect is a free, auto-activated security feature on your Telstra mobile phone service.
+It alerts you to suspicious calls in real time, helping you decide whether to answer or let it go to voicemail.

-It follows a series of free security features we've launched recently, like Device Security Essentials and Scam Indicator to help protect you and your family.
+It follows a series of free security features, like Device Security Essentials and Scam Indicator to help protect you and your family.

 How will I know whether to answer or decline the call?

-If a suspected scam call is trying to make its way through, Scam Protect will send you a message in real time, alerting you to what type of call it could be.
+When a suspected scam call comes through, Telstra Scam Protect will send you a message, alerting you to what type of call it could be.

 Screens showing the three types of warning messages displayed on devices.